OliverCodez/VerusPay/readme.md

 **How do I withdraw funds from my store wallet(s)?

+*NEW* You can now withdraw funds from any of your wallet stores using the 1-Click Cashout feature added in v0.3.0.
+Simply navigate to the VerusPay settings within WordPress and expand the Wallet Management section, from which you can withdraw funds to your preset Cashout Address for the wallet in question.

+Or, the "hard way" is described as follows:

 If you are withdrawing "transparent" funds (e.g. from sales made to Verus "R" addresses):

 Login with SSH to the server hosting the wallet daemon and issue the following command, replacing the appropriate address and amount variables: